 How to make sure it is not a scam or fraud:

 Currently PhotoClaim cooperates with the lawyers Filipp J.A.
 Bickel and Robert Fechner, who also frequently use the e-mail addresses firstname.lastname@example.org and email@example.com.
 If you’ve received a claim via e-mail by those lawyers, you can be almost certain that it’s a legitimate claim and not a scam.

 Both are registered in the bar association of Berlin and you can verify this with those contact details:

 Fax: 030 / 306931-99

-Is the claim about an unlicensed use of a photo or video, and demands from you to declare to cease and desist?
+Is the claim about unlicensed use of a photo or video, and demands from you to declare to cease and desist?
 If so, then yes, that’s when you can be sure the claim is legitimate.

-The dynamics of the internet require you to solve the matter quickly and the communication via internet gives you the possibility to respond in time.
+The dynamics of the internet require you to solve the matter quickly and communication via the internet gives you the possibility to respond in time.
 Delivery via email is sufficient according to the law.